wright-group/WrightTools/paper/paper.md

 Though still relatively uncommon, MDS is an increasingly important family of analytical techniques used by Chemists and Physists to interrogate especially complex systems and to answer especially challenging questions.
 We hope that ``WrightTools``, and the universal wt5 file format, will become a useful open source core technology for this growing community.
 We are particularly excited about ongoing projects that build on top of ``WrightTools``, including packages for data acquisition and simulation.

+# Acknowledgements

+The development of ``WrightTools`` has been supported by the Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering, under award DE--FG02--09ER46664 and by the National Science Foundation Division of Chemistry under Grant No. CHE-1709060.
+D.J.M acknowledges support from the Link Foundation.

 # References